dku-plant-futures/dku-plant-futures.github.io/content/about/index.md

 organizes Meatless Monday Lunches at DKU's canteen, arranges visits to vegetarian restaurants in Kunshan and the surrounding areas, and hosts documentary screenings and lectures on environmental issues.

+## Former Members of the Executive Board

+### Keyi Shi (Ex-Co-President)

+{{<
+    figure
+    src="/images/people/keyi-shi.jpg" class="small" alt="Keyi Shi"
+    caption="Keyi Shi"
+>}}

+Keyi Shi is a Master student of Environmental Policy, class of 2024.
+She co-founded Plant Futures at DKU in 2023 with the passion of promoting plant-based diets and making the dining environment more sustainable on campus.
+She also does research on behavioural change related to food consumption and hopes to influence more people around.

 ## Contact